© 2009 Clove Garden

 as defined by U.S. copyright laws and judicial decisions.

-- For inclusion in electronic or print media beyond the "Fair Use" limits
+- For inclusion in electronic or print media beyond the "Fair Use"

-monetary costs at CloveGarden's sole discretion.
+conditions and/or monetary costs at CloveGarden's sole discretion.

-- Minor editing or translation into another language does not relieve the
+- Minor editing or translation into another language does not relieve

-conditions of copyright.
+the conditions of copyright.

 - All photographs, drawings and other images on the CloveGarden site are